Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 ## Code

+### Unresolved bugs

+* ScummVM not showing both audio and text.
+* Dialog in the "Captain's Log" introduction does not move forward automatically.
+* Dialog in the inventory does not move forward automatically.
+* Branching dialog on Genetix is missing Roger's voiced message for selection.

 ### Basic audio fixes

 * Used `AUDBLAST.DRV`, `SIERRA.EXE` and `INTERP.ERR` files found in the SCI Companion's SCI1.1 TemplateGame.